CraftedMods/nei-recipe-handlers/README.md

 The mod was created with the MinecraftForge version "1.7.10-10.13.4.1614".
 The dependencies were already added to build.gradle - if you're using Gradle for building, you don't need to do anything.
+## Announcements
+Announcements can be found at the official Discord server: https://discord.gg/37GanUf
 ## Download
 See [CurseForge](https://www.curseforge.com/minecraft/mc-mods/nei-recipe-handlers/files) or [Github](<https://github.com/CraftedMods/nei-recipe-handlers/releases>).